lyvd/lyvd.github.io/index.md

 * Ivan Pashchenko, <ins>Duc-Ly Vu</ins>, Fabio Massacci. **A Qualitative Study of Dependency Management and Its Security Implications**.
 To Appear in Proceedings of the ACM Conference on Computer and Communications Security (CCS), 2020
 * Ivan Pashchenko, <ins>Duc-Ly Vu</ins>, Fabio Massacci. **[Poster]Preliminary Findings on FOSS Dependencies and Security A Qualitative Study on Developers’ Attitudes and Experience**.
 In Proceedings of the 42nd International Conference on Software Engineering (ICSE), 2020
 * <ins>Duc‐Ly Vu</ins>, Trong‐Kha Nguyen, Tam V Nguyen, Tu N Nguyen, Fabio Massacci, Phu H Phung. **HIT4Mal: Hybrid image transformation for malware classification**.
 Transactions on Emerging Telecommunications Technologies, 2019
-* <ins>Duc-Ly Vu</ins> and Nguyen, Trong-Kha and Nguyen, Tam and Nguyen, Tu and Massacci, Fabio and Phung, Phu H. **A Convolutional Transformation Network for Malware Classificatio** 6th NAFOSTED Conference on Information and Computer Science (NICS), 2019
+* <ins>Duc-Ly Vu</ins> and Trong‐Kha Nguyen and Tam V Nguyen and Tu N Nguyen and Fabio Massacci and Phu H Phung. **A Convolutional Transformation Network for Malware Classificatio** 6th NAFOSTED Conference on Information and Computer Science (NICS), 2019
 * <ins>Duc‐Ly Vu</ins>, Efficient Malware Classification Techniques Using Integrated Statc and Dynamic Indicators.
 Master Thesis, Hongik University, 2017

 ### My contact